casper-network/docs-archive/dapp-dev-guide/deploying-contracts.rst

 * A Client that communicates with the network
 * The private key for the account that pays for the deployment
-* Token to pay for the deployment on the network in the account associated with the private key.
+* Token to pay for the deployment on the network in the account associated with the private key..

 This section will help you get set up with each pre-requisite.